OneScreenfulOfPython/screenfuls/BookingsSystem/README.txt

 5) Refactor the database queries to use common functionality

-5) Create a simple website with just a front page
+6) Create a simple website with just a front page

-6) Add /users to list users
+7) Add /users to list users & /rooms to list rooms

-7) Add /rooms to list rooms
+8) Refactor the HTML pages to use common functionality

-8) Add /bookings to list bookings
+9) Add /bookings to list bookings for a user or a room

 Hints: